issp-center-dev/TeNeS/README.md

 $ tenes input.toml
 ```

-The file format of an input file is described in the manual page (under the construction).
+The file format of an input file is described in the manual page.

 ## Question or comment